richardlam4391/Richard_Lam_Data_Portfolio_And_Projects/README.md

 # Richard Lam's Portfolio
-Data projects, course completions and certificates are on the list in my portfolio.
+All projects, course completions and certificates are on the list in my portfolio.

 ## Certificates